Snap stock price falls to fresh lows on report that layoffs are coming for Snapchat’s parent

-Shares of Snapchat’s parent company fell in pre-market trading on Wednesday after a report that it is planning a round of significant layoffs.
+Shares of Snapchat’s parent company fell in premarket trading on Wednesday after a report that it is planning a round of significant layoffs.

 According to the Verge, the cuts will affect some 20% of Snap Inc., or 6,400 employees.
 Meanwhile, Snap’s chief business officer, Jeremi Gorman, and its vice president of sales, Peter Naylor, are both leaving the company for Netflix, where they will head up the streaming giant’s new advertising ambitions, according to the Hollywood Reporter.